nicolasff/webdis/README.markdown

 * Multi-server support, using consistent hashing.
 * Send your ideas using the github tracker, on twitter [@yowgi](http://twitter.com/yowgi) or by mail to n.favrefelix@gmail.com.
 * Add WebSocket support, allow cross-origin XHR.
-* Recognize `If-None-Match`, and send ETags.
+* Send an `ETag` header, and recognize `If-None-Match`.

 # HTTP error codes
 * Unknown HTTP verb: 405 Method Not Allowed
 * Redis is unreachable: 503 Service Unavailable
 * Could also be used:
 	* Timeout on the redis side: 503 Service Unavailable (this isn't supported by HiRedis yet).
-	* Missing key: 404 Not Found
+	* Missing key: 404 Not Found.
-	* Unauthorized command (disabled in config file): 403 Forbidden
+	* Unauthorized command (disabled in config file): 403 Forbidden.
+	* Matching ETag sent using `If-None-Match`: 304 Not Modified.

 # Command format
 The URI `/COMMAND/arg0/arg1/.../argN` executes the command on Redis and returns the response to the client.
 GET and POST are supported: